-The objective of this qualification is to confirm occupational competence and provide learners, with the knowledge, skills and understanding of spectator safety.
-Learners will cover topics such as:
+The objective of the Highfield Level 2 Certificate in Spectator Safety (RQF) qualification is to confirm occupational competence and provide learners with the knowledge, skills and understanding of spectator safety which meets the requirements of section 4.10b of the Guide to Safety at Sports Grounds, “Green Guide”.

 • preparing for spectator events